tenpy/tenpy/doc/contr/guidelines.rst

   We have set up github actions to automatically run the tests.

 - Reversely, if you write new functions, please also include suitable tests!

+- Preserve backwards compatibility as far as possible.
+  If you change how a feature works, or how it is accessed or what its function signature is, keep the deprecated version around with suitable deprecation warnings.
+  Issue a ``DeprecationWarning`` or ``FutureWarning`` when the deprecated implementation is used.
+  A common pattern for deprecated classes is to subclass from the new implementation and override methods as needed.
+  Use the ``.. deprecated ::`` directive in the docstring and describe what should be used instead.
+  Include a version number roughly 2-3 versions in the future, at which the deprecated version will be removed.
+  Make sure you update the changelog, clearly stating which new feature replaces which old one in what circumstance.
+  For deprecated config options use :meth:`~tenpy.tools.config.Config.deprecated_alias`.

 - During development, you might introduce ``# TODO`` comments.
 But also try to remove them again later!
   If you're not 100% sure that you will remove it soon, please add a doc-string with a ``.. todo ::`` block, such that we can keep track of it.